 Clay pipes from the 19th century, which would have been smoked by dock workers and have logos declaring allegiances to the Charles Stewart Parnell republican movement and trade unions, were also discovered.

-These include several clay pipes embossed with trade union and political logos, including a Parnell MP pipe thought to be one of the earliest examples of political campaign support merchandise in Ireland.
+They are thought to be some of the earliest examples of political merchandise in Ireland.

 Marta Lopez of the Dublin Port Archive said the pipes tell the story of the ordinary worker of the docklands.

 "They're significant for social history.
 The people who work here, their names might not have been in documents and newspapers so these and the traces of their day-to-day life," she said.

 "One of the pipes has Parnell, leader of the Home Rule movement.
 The badges are on the side, normally they’re in the middle, so they’re almost concealed, so they can decide when to show their political affiliation or not."

 It will be used for small-scale events such as lectures, poetry readings and theatre performances and it is hoped to bring a new cultural amenity to the East Wall area of north Dublin.